 Your tent protects you from the elements and forms years of outdoor memories.
-Your home in the hills, a tent is one of the biggest purchases an outdoor enthusiast will make.
-Take the time to weigh your needs before cracking the wallet.
+Your home in the hills, a tent is one of the biggest purchases an outdoor enthusiast can make.

-Step one: assess how you will use your tent.
+Step 1: Assess how you will use your tent.
 Be honest with yourself.

 Will you roll it out of the minivan?
 Or do you need to haul deep into the backcountry?
 If so, how many miles?
-While two pounds per person is reasonable for a weekend backpacking trip, you may want to go lighter for distance hikes.
+While 2 pounds per person is reasonable for a weekend backpacking trip, you may want to go lighter for long-distance hikes.
 That said, if you will only use it car camping, weight shouldn’t be a significant concern.

+Step 3: Think about capacity.
 How many people will sleep in it?
-Each person at a minimum needs two-feet of elbow room.
+Each person at a minimum needs 2 feet of elbow room.
 Big and tall folks will want more width and a longer tent.
 Will you bring a dog?
 What about kids?

 At the store, even if the tent is already set up, ask if you can set it up.
 Is it intuitive?
 Do the poles snap together easily?
 Will you be able to set it up in the dark, with cold fingers, in the rain?